fluxcd/source-controller/docs/api/source.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The secret name containing the bucket accesskey and secretkey.</p>
+<p>The name of the secret containing authentication credentials
+for the Bucket.</p>
 </td>
 </tr>
 <tr>